What is Java?

 Java can be used to create complete applications that can run on a single computer or be distributed among servers and clients in a network.
 It can also be used to build a small application module or applet for use as part of a webpage.

 It is the most popular programming language for Android smartphone applications.
 Java is preferred by many Android developers because of its security, object-oriented paradigms, regularly updated and maintained feature sets, use of JVM and frameworks for networking, IO and threading.

 Java is also among the most favored for the development of edge devices and internet of things (IoT) solutions.
 Many modern games are also built in Java.
 Additionally, Java is increasingly used to create applications in these areas:

 Criticisms of Java

-Another common criticism is that Java programs fail to scale linearly in the world of high-performance computing.
-Due to the way Java references objects internally, complex and concurrent list-based operations can bring the JVM to a crawl.
+Although Java is widely used, it still has fair criticisms.
+Java syntax is often criticized for being too verbose.
+In response, several peripheral languages have emerged to address these issues, including Groovy.
+Due to the way Java references objects internally, complex and concurrent list-based operations slow the JVM.
 The Scala language addresses many of the shortcomings of the Java language that reduce its ability to scale.

 Learn more about Java and why it was designed to be platform independent.
 Explore seven benefits of Java and the top Java programming tools used in application development.